 “If the Blessed One, venerable sir, is truly my guarantor for the gaining of these five hundred dove-footed celestial nymphs, then I will take great delight in leading the spiritual life under the Blessed One.”

-Then the Blessed One, taking venerable Nanda by the arm — just as easily as a strong man might extend his bent arm or bend back his extended arm — disappeared from among the gods of the Thirty-Three and reappeared at the Jeta’s Grove.
+Then the Blessed One, taking venerable Nanda by the arm — just as easily as a strong man might extend his flexed arm or flex his extended arm — disappeared from among the gods of the Thirty-Three and reappeared at the Jeta’s grove.

 Assosuṁ kho bhikkhū: “āyasmā kira nando bhagavato bhātā mātucchāputto accharānaṁ hetu brahmacariyaṁ carati; bhagavā kirassa pāṭibhogo pañcannaṁ accharāsatānaṁ paṭilābhāya kakuṭapādānan”ti.